Tony-xy-Liu/simple-metagenomics/README.md

             ├── 001.fasta.tsv   # annotation table for 1 bin
             ├── 002.fasta.tsv   # 2 bins should be resolved from SRR19573024 by default

-Columns: Query ID (ORF), Subject title (annotation), Percentage of identical matches, Expected value <br>
+Columns: Query ID (ORF), Subject title (annotation), Percentage of identical matches, Expected value <br><br>
 Interestingly, photosynthesis genes were found in both bins, including photosystems I and II.
 Bin 001, however, showed a greater potential to fix nitrogen since nifB, nifS, and nifU were identified which accounts for 3 out of the 4 genes of a known nitrogen fixation operon [[5](#references)].
-While the remaining gene, fdxN, was not explicitly identified, a ferredoxin nitrite reductase was found in its' stead.
+While the remaining gene, fdxN, was not explicitly identified, a ferredoxin nitrite reductase was found instead.
 Only nifB was found in bin 002.

 [Complete annotation tables](https://github.com/Tony-xy-Liu/simple-metagenomics/tree/main/example_output)